DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

     1.2.2 Review metadata for PHI/PII, by scrolling down below the main image to the metadata section display.
 Some metadata fields will be automatically pre-redacted upon import, including titles and dates that are specific to each scanner manufacturer.
 See the Business Rules for WSI DeID section below for details.

-    The user can view metadata fields, and if any of these contain PHI/PII, the user should select the classification of PHI in the redact control for that field.
+    The user can view metadata fields, and if any of these contain PHI/PII, the user should select the classification of PHI in the redact control for that field (see the PHI/PII Definitions and Types, below).
 The metadata field will then have a line through the text, indicating that the field will be redacted (it has been marked for redaction).

     1.2.3 Scroll down to the bottom of the screen and review the associated images (label, macro, and thumbnail).
 If you see PHI/PII in individual associated images, select the classification of PHI in the image from the redact control.
 The image will show an X through it to indicate that it will be redacted.